EXCCoin/exccwebapi/README.md

 [Exilibrium](https://github.com/EXCCoin/exilibrium).

-To add a new VSP to the API, VSP operators must open a pull request on this respository after following the [operator guidelines](https://docs.excc.co/advanced/operating-a-vsp/) and coordinating with the [Decred community](https://excc.co/community/).
+To add a new VSP to the API, VSP operators must open a pull request on this repository after following the [operator guidelines](https://docs.excc.co/advanced/operating-a-vsp/) and coordinating with the [ExchangeCoin community](https://excc.co/community/).

 ## API